bantee-sharma/LangChain-Retrievers/README.md

 ## 📚 LangChain-Retrievers

 This repository contains implementations of various document retrieval techniques using LangChain and vector databases.
-These retrievers were built as part of my learning journey in information retrieval and RAG (Retrieval-Augmented Generation) system
+These retrievers were built as part of my learning journey in information retrieval and RAG (Retrieval-Augmented Generation) systems.

 **🔍 Included Files**